11BelowStudio/HECC-IT/HECC-IT downloadable version/README.md

 * HECC-SPECC
     * HECC Super Precise Explanation for Creating Code
         * The specification for the .hecc language
+* OH-HECC
+    * Optional Help for HECC
+        * A GUI that you have the option of using to make your .hecc code
 * HECC-UP
     * HECC Uncomplicated Parser
         * Give it a .hecc file, and a folder to output a HECCIN Game to